Toys R Us holding closing down sales at these west London stores

 Closing down sales kicked of on Thursday (March 8) and with stocks still high there are plenty amazing offers to be had.

-Toys R US stores in Uxbridge, Brent Cross Shopping Centre and Bayswater are all holding "everything must go" sales.
+Toys R US stores in Uxbridge, Brent and Bayswater are all holding "everything must go" sales.

 Customers are advised to take advantage of the clearances quickly as popular items are likely to run out fast.